-Notice the business and marketing experts that you follow, and the core sales message of their emails, social media, and website.
+Observe the business experts you follow: notice the core message of their emails, social media, and websites…

-By selling wealth and fame, they are unfortunately leading people on a path towards anxiety and depression.
+By selling wealth and fame, they are leading some people towards anxiety and depression.

-A business built on extrinsic motivations tends toward deep unhappiness.
+A business built on extrinsic (or external) motivations will eventually foster unhappiness.